kalabox/kalabox/CONTRIBUTING.md

 **ALL ISSUES** for the Kalabox should be created on the main Kalabox project page: https://github.com/kalabox/kalabox/issues

-Once you create an issue please follow the guidelines that are posted as the first comment on your.
+Once you create an issue please follow the guidelines that are pre-populated in the first comment of the issue.

 Issue tags
 ----------